CSS [attribute] Selector

 Browser Support

-The following table will show you the current browser support for the CSS [attribute] selector.
+The following information will show you the current browser support for the CSS [attribute] selector.
+Hover over a browser icon to see the version that first introduced support for this selector.

 Desktop